 § 5914 Rules; hearing; adoption.

-The Director shall prepare and submit to the Board proposed rules covering the classified service.
+The Secretary shall prepare and submit to the Board proposed rules covering the classified service.
 The rules shall be reviewed by the Board at a public hearing held following public notice.
-The rules, as proposed by the Director, shall become final upon the completion of the public hearing, unless rejected by a majority of the members appointed to the Board.
+The rules, as proposed by the Secretary, shall become final upon the completion of the public hearing, unless rejected by a majority of the members appointed to the Board.

 § 5915 Classification; uniformity; appeal of classification.